AnduroProject/alys/README.md

 - Install Rust `1.75.0` or higher: https://www.rust-lang.org/tools/install
 - Install Geth: https://geth.ethereum.org/docs/getting-started/installing-geth
 - Install Bitcoin Core `25.0` or higher (we recommend `27.0`), so that you have access to the `bitcoind` and `bitcoin-cli` commands:
-    - Recommended: `./scripts/get_bitcoin.sh` - Run this script from the root of the repository to install Bitcoin Core.
+    - Recommended: `sudo ./scripts/get_bitcoin.sh` - Run this script from the root of the repository to install Bitcoin Core.
     - MacOS: `brew install bitcoin`
     - Ubuntu: `sudo add-apt-repository ppa:bitcoin/bitcoin && sudo apt-get update && sudo apt-get install bitcoind`
     - Arch: `yay bitcoin-core`